praveen-singh01/kids-story/micro-service.md

 ## 📞 Support

 For integration support, contact the payment microservice team with:
-- Package ID: `com.kids.story`
+- Package ID: `com.sunostories.app`
-- Backend Name: `backend-c-kids-story`
+- Backend Name: `backend-c-sunostories`
 - Any error logs or integration issues